LearnersGuild/curriculum-app/phases/4/README.md

 ## Description

-The software field -- and indeed, the world at large -- owe a great deal to the open source software community.
+The software field -- and indeed, the world at large -- owes a great deal to the open source software community.
 Like most developers, members of Learners Guild benefit daily from the availability of countless freely available software tools and educational resources.
 We are committed to contributing to these efforts and resources as committers to (and even maintainers of) open source projects.

 In the **apprenticeship** phase, SEPs and learners will collaborate on contributions to OSS projects.
-SEPs will work with learners to identify appropriate issues to work on, and learners will be expected to submit pull requests to project maintainers.
+SEPs will select proejcts and work with learners to identify appropriate issues to work on, and learners will be expected to submit pull requests to project maintainers.

 ## High Level Skills

+In this phase you will learn…

-- Looking under the hood: understanding how popular OSS tools work
+- How to "look under the hood" and understand how larger applications and systems work
-- Being a good contributor: understanding OSS best practices
+- How to be a good contributor: understand OSS (open source software) best practices
-- Being able to adapt to the style of an existing codebase
+- Adapting to the style and conventions of an existing codebase
-- Using complex branching strategies
+- Advanced git and GitHub (e.g. complex branching strategies)
-- Developing elegant, maintainable solutions to complex problems
+- How to develop elegant, maintainable solutions to complex problems
-- Devops for live production deployments
+- DevOps for live production deployments
+- More advanced debugging and problem-solving skills
+- How to collaborate on a team and use basic project-management tools

 ## Projects

 SEPs will choose the projects to be worked on.
-These may be internal tools, or external projects.
+These may be internally-developed tools, or external projects.

 Some examples of projects you may work on: